Temps and termites are on the rise. Schedule your free inspection today.

 Mosquitoes still threaten your family

-With many states enforcing a stay-at-home order, families are spending more time outdoors for a change in scenery.
-Although mosquitoes cannot spread Coronavirus, they can spread a number of other harmful diseases.
-And unfortunately, mosquitoes don’t practice social distancing, so you and your family members (including your four-legged ones) are still at risk of being infected by a mosquito bite
+Although mosquitoes cannot spread coronavirus, they can spread a number of other harmful diseases.
+And unfortunately, mosquitoes don’t practice social distancing, so you and your family members (including your four-legged ones) are still at risk of being infected by a mosquito bite.

 Here are three primary disease concerns associated with mosquitoes: